muratk5n/thirdwave/en/mbl/2023/week25.md

 ---

-DE invested too much in this relationship to let it go sideways IMO.

-Global Times: "China willing to cooperate with Germany to push ties to a new level"

----

 H2 Central: "A consortium of businesses and science and technology bodies, led by the Eunice group, has announced an investment of 11 million euros for the construction of a hub for the production and